dford-avb/dford-avb.github.io/_includes/install/file-system-perms-oneuser.md

-To set permissions before you install the Magento software:
+To set permissions before you install the Openmage software:

-1. Log in to your Magento server.
+1. Log in to your Openmage server.
 2. Use a file manager application provided by your shared hosting provider to verify write permissions are set on the following directories:

 	*	`vendor` (Composer or compressed archive installation)